AtlasOfLivingAustralia/biocache-store/README.md

 https://github.com/AtlasOfLivingAustralia/ala-install

+## Releases

+We are currently running 2 development branches

+* 1.9.x which is using cassandra 1.x, with SOLR 4.
+* 2.x development branch is using cassandra 3.9 and SOLR Cloud 5.

 ## Build notes

 This library is built with maven.
 By default a `mvn install` will try to run a test suite which will fail without a local installation of a name index.